Budee-Inc/take-home/README.md

 * Square piece
 * Movable pieces using directional keys (doesn't have to abide by the rule)
 * When a circle piece reached the other end, it should transform into a square piece
-* The game should automatically save before the browser close
+* The game should automatically save before the browser close (don't use clientside storage)
 * A reset button, when clicked, the game will reset